New York Times (NYT)

 AI Analysis | Feedback

-Share Repurchases- The Board of Directors approved a $250.0 million Class A share repurchase program in February 2023.
+- The Board of Directors approved a new $350.0 million Class A share repurchase program in February 2025, in addition to the amount remaining under the 2023 authorization.

 - Expected capital expenditures for 2025 are approximately $40 million, to be funded from cash on hand.

-- The primary focus of capital expenditures in 2024 was on improvements to the Company Headquarters and the College Point, N.Y., printing and distribution facility.
+- The primary focus for capital expenditures in 2025 includes the College Point, N.Y., printing and distribution facility, improvements to the Company Headquarters, and investments in technology supporting strategic initiatives.

 Latest Trefis Analyses